The Inspection Process

 - Out-of-date markings or labels

-1 Packing Groups I, II and III indicate the degree of danger presented by the material is great, medium or minor, respectively.
+1 Packing Groups I, II, and III indicate the degree of danger the material presents - great, medium, or minor, respectively.

 2 Emergency Telephone Number staffed 24 hours per day while shipment is in transit.